 Community Transport Hub

 The Community Transport Hub provides signposting information, advice and guidance on community transport services for Buckinghamshire.
-You can contact them on 0800 085 8480 or 01844 348834 10am to 4pm, Monday to Friday or email email@example.com
+Please note they cannot make or take any bookings, but can provide advice on the most appropriate method of transport in your area to meet your needs.
+You can contact them on 0800 085 8480 or 01844 348834 9am to 5pm, Monday to Friday or email email@example.com

 The Chilterns Dial-a-Ride

 The Chilterns Dial-a-Ride is a service dedicated to providing an affordable, accessible and safe transport service for people living in or close to the Chiltern District who, due to age, illness or disability are not able to transport themselves or use public transport services.
 They run a door to door, round-trip service, using our specially equipped vehicles with wheelchair access and trained, caring drivers.
 The smaller vehicles are mainly driven by volunteers.
 They serve both individuals and community based organisations, both for local journeys and longer journeys of up to 30 miles outside the Chiltern, Wycombe and South Bucks Districts (excluding London).
 There is an £18 annual membership for this service.
 For more information please visit the Chilterns Dial-a-Ride website .